bouthilx/metaopt/docs/src/user/searchspace.rst

       }
     }

 And here is an example with python!
-Note that for other files than for json and yaml, the placeholders must be defined as ``name~dist(*args, **kwargs)``.
+Note that for other files other than for json and yaml, the placeholders must be defined as ``name~dist(*args, **kwargs)``.
 Also, note that the code cannot be executed as is, but once Oríon makes the substitution it will.